-Lucienne is a specialty coffee roaster based in Brooklyn, New York, and a project to define the “American Kissaten” — a coffee shop that blends the ease and comfort of American cafés with the detail-oriented, hospitality focused, understated elegance of the Japanese Kissaten.
+Lucienne is a specialty coffee multiroaster based in Brooklyn, New York, and a project to define the “American Kissaten” — a coffee shop that blends the ease and comfort of American cafés with the detail-oriented, hospitality focused, understated elegance of the Japanese Kissaten.

-Lucienne doesn’t have a brick and mortar space yet, so until then you can experience our idea of fine coffee and hospitality at pop-ups held regularly around New York City, and through our online store.
+Lucienne doesn’t have a brick and mortar space yet, so until then you can experience our idea of fine coffee and hospitality at pop-ups held regularly around New York City, and through our online shop.
 Follow us on Instagram and subscribe to our newsletter to never miss an event, product drop, or announcement!

 About Lucienne